superallen13/GFT/README.md

 You can set `--dataset` to indicate the downstream dataset, and `--use_params` to use the pre-defined hyper-parameters for each dataset.
 Other hyper-parameters you can indicate are presented as follows.

+For graphs with 1 pre-defined splitting, you can set `--repeat` to conduct multiple experiments.

 <details>
   <summary><b>Encoder</b></summary>